Abstract & Non-Verbal Reasoning Practice: Skills Guide for Selective Exams (2026)

 Question 15 — Analogy (Challenging)

-A 2×2 grid of identical squares relates to a 2×2 grid where each square has been rotated 90° clockwise around the centre of the 2×2 grid (so the top-left square moves to the top-right position, top-right to bottom-right, bottom-right to bottom-left, and bottom-left to top-left).
+A 2×2 grid of four cells relates to a 2×2 grid where the contents of each cell have been rotated 90° clockwise around the centre of the grid (so the top-left square moves to the top-right position, top-right to bottom-right, bottom-right to bottom-left, and bottom-left to top-left).

 Now apply this transformation to a 2×2 grid where: top-left = striped square, top-right = solid circle, bottom-left = hollow triangle, bottom-right = dotted pentagon.